cap-js/docs/get-started/cap-samples.md

 ### Bookshop { #bookshop-java}

 The [bookshop-java is a sample application modeling a bookshop.
 From a domain point of view the bookshop offers functionality for browsing and managing books as well as managing orders.
-All of the major features of CAP Java are incorparated in one or another way in the code base of this single application.
+All of the major features of CAP Java are incorporated in one or another way in the code base of this single application.

 Among others they include